ghostop14/sparrow-wifi/README.md

 ## Installation
 sparrow-wifi uses python3, qt5, and qtchart behind the scenes.
 On a standard debian variant you will may already have python3 and qt5 installed.
 The only addition to run is qtchart.
 Therefore you may need to run the following command for setup:

+(if you don't already have pip3 installed, use 'apt-get install python3-pip')

-pip3 install qscintilla PyQtChart gps3
+pip3 install qscintilla PyQtChart gps3 dronekit

 If you're going to use the gps capabilities, you'll also need to make sure gpsd is installed and configured: